There is No Such Thing as White Hat SEO

 In our scenario, let's call the search engine Player 2.

-However, if collusive strategies could be instituted, but are almost 100% unlikely.
+However, if collusive strategies could be instituted, it is almost 100% unlikely.

 As Player 1, SEOs and marketers are typically forced into playing and cooperating with the game rules, motivated partly by fear and partly by reward.